callumbirks/ByteFrost/README.md

 Library / CLI app for sending messages to other clients on LAN.
 Written in C++.
 Linux, MacOS & Windows cross-platform, no dependencies.

-Only tested so far with Apple Clang on MacOS (x86) and MinGW on Windows.

 ## High-Level Overview

 `Client` is the outward-facing class for using the library.
 Simply instantiated with